 In 1957, the committee developed a plan for National Library Week based on the idea that once people were motivated to read, they would support and use libraries.
 With the cooperation of ALA and with help from the Advertising Council, the first National Library Week was observed in 1958 with the theme “Wake Up and Read!”

 I showed this picture to you last year, but here it is again, the wonderful Kellogg Hubbard Library of Montpelier, Vermont:

 Celebrations during National Library Week include:

-- Thursday, April 13: The newly-designated Take Action for Libraries Day highlights the need for continued support of the Institute for Museum and Library Services (IMLS).
+- Thursday, April 12: Take Action for Libraries Day highlights the need for continued support of the Institute for Museum and Library Services (IMLS).
 The U.S. government’s proposed budget cuts include eliminating this critical source of funding for libraries and museums.

 Looking for other ways to celebrate?
 Check out the suggestions on the I Love Libraries website.

 You can also follow along on social media using the tags #NationalLibraryWeek and #LibrariesTransform.